 “The best part is that their little hands made them,” said Williams, a Dupaco Community Credit Union member from Asbury, Iowa.
 “Those pinch pots are moments of their childhood I’ll always have.”

 So why are we spending so much on store-bought mementos for Mother’s Day?

 Americans plan to spend an average of $172 on jewelry, electronics and other gifts, in line with last year’s record-high Mother’s Day spending, according to the National Retail Federation’s annual survey.

-- Homemade crafts: Handmade artwork and crafts (think macaroni necklaces and clay pinch pots) never go out of style.
+Handmade artwork and crafts (think macaroni necklaces and clay pinch pots) never go out of style.
 They freeze a moment in time, especially artwork that highlights tiny handprints that won’t stay tiny forever.
-In addition, Pinterest contains thousands of ideas for homemade crafts.
+Pinterest offers thousands of ideas for homemade crafts.

-- New plantings for the yard: Take mom on a Mother’s Day outing to the local garden center.
-“My girls always take me shopping for flowers to plant in the yard and pots, and then we spend the day planting them,” says Abbey Pollard, a Dupaco member from Peosta, Iowa.
+Take mom on a Mother’s Day outing to the local garden center.
+“My girls always take me shopping for flowers to plant in the yard and pots, and then we spend the day planting them,” said Abbey Pollard, teller service associate II at Dupaco.